jli0980/AMS-691/AMS 691 readme.md

 Running the Code:
 Open the ipynb file in vs code or colab.
-Set the correct paths in the variables:
+Set the correct paths for your downloaded data and ipynb file.
-Run the cells in chronological order
+Run the cells in chronological order.

 Load each HDF5 MRI volume.
 Quantify tissue types in each slice.